IbcAlpha/IBC/userguide.md

-# IBController User Guide
+# TwsAutomater User Guide
 -----------

 > IMPORTANT
 >
-Please note that there are significant changes to the setup procedure for this release of IBController, compared with release 2.14.n.
->
 Make sure you read the information in the **Scope of this User Guide** section.
 >
-IBController can be used to start TWS running the demo account.
+TwsAutomater can be used to start TWS running the demo account.
 However there are many ways in which the demo account differs from a live or a paper trading account, which may occasionally cause some inconvenience.
 In particular when you login to the demo account you are actually allocated